robince/tdistfit/README.md

 # Approximate methods

+These use a closed form approximation the ML estimate which is faster to compute.
+However, they didn't work well for me - with the data I was using I sometimes got negative values for terms which should be non-negative (although it seemed to work OK with generated t-distributed samples).

 * `fitt_approx` : fits using the approximate method of Aeschliman et al. [^2]

 [^1]: C Liu and D B Rubin, (1995) "ML estimation of the t distribution using EM and its extensions, ECM and ECME", Statistica Sinica, [5, pp19-39](http://www3.stat.sinica.edu.tw/statistica/oldpdf/A5n12.pdf)